MeetChopra/free-tools/README.md

 * [Pablo](https://pablo.buffer.com/) - Pablo is the child of Buffer and is a really simple graphical content editor for all your social media needs.
 * [Adcat](https://adcat.io/) - AdCat is a tool for getting the right-sized social media ad images. it prides itself on it's ability to post your graphical adds fast! with one click.
 * [Marvel APP](https://marvelapp.com/) - Prototyping for websites, mobiles and other devices, in a friendly interface.
+* [PencilSheep] - A image editor with interface similar to Photoshop but free.
+Unfortunately it's no longer maintened.

 ## Bug tracking